urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/2-agent.md

 - `on-poke`: Handles any calls that aren't subscriptions, i.e. one-time actions.
 - `on-watch`: Handles subscription requests from other entities.
-- `on-leave`: Handles unsubscribe requests from other, currently subscribed entities.
+- `on-leave`: Handles unsubscribe notifications from other, previously subscribed entities.

 ### Response handlers

 These two arms handle responses to requests our agent previously initiated.

-- `on-agent`: Handles subscription updates and request acknowledgements from other agents.
+- `on-agent`: Handles request acknowledgements and subscription updates from other agents.
 - `on-arvo`: Handles subscription updates, request acknowledgements, and responses from vanes.